LeoIannacone/goopg/doc/project.md

  * `goopg-web.js`: the main javascript
  ```
   // main functions
-  look_for_compositors(): on HTML change, looks for GMail compositors and
+  look_for_compositors(): on HTML change, looks for Gmail compositors and
                           adds a 'Sign and Send' button
   look_for_signedmessages: on HTML change, looks for messages and sends
                            a `verify` command